IS YOUR ACUPUNCTURIST QUALIFIED?

 There are thousands of physical therapists, chiropractors, medical doctors, and dentists practicing acupuncture in this country, in some cases with as little as THREE DAYS of training!
 At best these practitioners will not be able to offer patients everything that acupuncture has to offer, at worst they could pose a threat to patient safety.
 In contrast, by the time they graduate licensed acupuncturists have thousands of hours of training and clinical experience treating hundreds of patients.

 You may have heard of physical therapists and other health care providers offering a treatment that they call “dry needling”.
-In an effort to make a fair evaluation of the training that these practitioners receive, last year I traveled out of state and spent three days completing a “certification in dry needling” in 2011.
+In an effort to make a fair evaluation of the training that these practitioners receive, in 2011 I traveled out of state and spent three days completing a “certification in dry needling”.
 Although the course included some useful information, it was in no way adequate stand-alone preparation for practicing needling (whether you call it acupuncture or “dry needling” — they are the same thing).

 I was especially concerned about the fact that the instructor encouraged students to use deep needling of points on the upper back, chest, and abdomen, a practice that entails the very real risk of puncture of internal organs.
 It is terrifying to me that dozens of physical therapists, chiropractors, and physicians who took that course with me Friday, Saturday, and Sunday returned to their practices on Monday morning thinking they were qualified to offer acupuncture to their patients.